webvortexTeam/Woo-Plugin-for-Enhance.com-Panel/README.md

 - WordPress 5.0 or higher.
 - PHP 7.2 or higher.

-## Contributing

-We welcome contributions!
-If you'd like to contribute, please fork the repository and submit a pull request.

-1. **Fork it!**
-2. **Create your feature branch:** `git checkout -b my-new-feature`
-3. **Commit your changes:** `git commit -am 'Add some feature'`
-4. **Push to the branch:** `git push origin my-new-feature`
-5. **Submit a pull request.**

 ## Support

-If you encounter any issues or have any questions about using the plugin, please raise issue..
+If you encounter any issues or have any questions about using the plugin, please raise issue or comment here..

-## License

-This plugin is licensed under the GPL-2.0-or-later.

 ---

-Developed with ❤ by WebVotex
+Developed with ❤ by Vortex